Oxymorphone (Opana) Half-Life

 Oxymorphone has a half-life of approximately 8 hours.
 This means that after 8 hours, about half the dose will remain in a person’s system.

-This opioid has a high potential for abuse.
+This opioid has a high potential for use.
 Taking Opana in higher or more frequent doses than prescribed can quickly result in dependence and addiction.
 If you or someone close to you is struggling with oxymorphone or opioid addiction, effective treatment is available.
 At Vertava Health, we provide specialized treatment for those who suffer from opioid use disorder.

 How Long Does Oxymorphone (Opana) Take To Work?